Help Center

 Custom Mobile Plugin for Android

-This article explains how to develop your own custom BlueConic Mobile Plugin.
+This article explains how to develop your own custom BlueConic Mobile Plugin for Android.
 This walkthrough is meant for Android Developers.
 There is also a walkthrough for iOS Developers.

-BlueConic provides a lot of possibilities for integration with your mobile native app:
+BlueConic provides several ways of integrating with your mobile native app:

-• Listen to behavior and enrich a profile with values.
+• Listening to behavior and enriching a profile with values

-• Retrieve values from a profile, for example to prefill form values.
+• Retrieving values from a profile (For example, to prefill form values)

-The end result after following this article is that you have created two plugins:
+After following this article, you will have created two plugins:

-• A BlueConic plugin, which is used to configure the interaction in BlueConic.
+1. A BlueConic plugin, which is used to configure the interaction in BlueConic

-• An Android plugin, which is used to render the interaction on the device.
+2. An Android plugin, which is used to render the interaction on the device

 The result looks like: